pirxpilot/grunt-mincer/README.md

 #### manifestPath ```string```

-Path to ```manifest.json``` file that will be generated from assets.
+Path to `manifest.json` file that will be generated from assets.
 It will contain several attributes for faster access to assets.
-See more information about manifest here: [http://nodeca.github.io/mincer/#Manifest](http://nodeca.github.io/mincer/#Manifest).
-This parameter will override ```dest/destDir``` parameters, compile and fingerprint assets into manifest directory.
+Check out [mincer documentation](http://nodeca.github.io/mincer/#Manifest) for more information about manifest usafe.
+If `manifestPath` is set assets are compiled into manifest directory, `dest` and `destDir` parameters are ignored.

 ### Config Examples